 - Sasa-no-kawa Shuzo

 One of the most interesting aspects of Japanese whisky production is that it can use oak that is not found in other parts of the world.
-The use of these less common oaks imparts the whisky with a unique flavour.
+The use of these less common oaks imparts the whisky with a unique flavor.

 A Mizukara Cask is made from Mongolian Oak (quercus mongolica), which is indigenous to several parts of Asia, including Japan, China, and Mongolia.
 While this type of oak is in the same family as European oak and American oak, it is much softer and more porous.

 Scotch whisky makers tend to use old bourbon, sherry, or port barrels.
 In addition to these types of barrels, the Japanese also use Shochu Casks.
-Shochu is a traditional Japanese spirit which is primarily made from sweet potatoes, sugar, buckwheat barley, and rice.
+Shochu is a traditional Japanese spirit that is primarily made from sweet potatoes, sugar, buckwheat barley, and rice.

-Consuming Japanese Whisky
+Drinking Japanese Whisky

 Most people drink high-quality Japanese whiskey like they would Scotch whisky: neat, with a splash of water, or on the rocks.
 Japanese drinkers often use blended whiskies in cocktails like the very popular whisky highball (called a haibōru in Japanese).

-Interestingly, the Japanese highball is slightly different to a western highball.
+Interestingly, the Japanese highball is slightly different from a western highball.
 A zen-like focus is placed on its preparation and the highest quality ingredients are used.
 Bartenders will shave the ice before placing it in the glass and prepare the ingredients very carefully.

 In winter, the Japanese will add hot water to their whisky to make “Oyuwari”.
 In summer, they will mix whisky with cold water to make “Mizuwari”.
 Japanese consumers often drink whisky and soda (a highball or another cocktail) with their meals.

-Best Japanese Whiskies to Try
+Best Japanese Whisky to Try

 Suntory Hibiki Japanese Harmony

-Suntory is Japan’s biggest whisky company and the producer of several top shelf whiskies.
+Suntory is Japan’s biggest whisky company and the producer of several top-shelf whiskies.
 Established in 1923 (when the Yamazaki Distillery opened), Suntory now has large distilleries in Mishima-gun, Hokuto, and Chita-shi.